GHersik/TautologyCalculator/README.md

 a statement can contain another statement in it and so a statement can be an argument as well.

-there are 5 possible operations: negation !, requires only one argument, conjunction & disjunction |
+there are 5 possible operations: negation ! (requires only one argument), conjunction & disjunction |
 implication -->